Glosperx/OOP-Project/README.md

-# Super Mario Game (SFML)
+# Super Mario Game (SFML) - Still in Development

 This project is a Super Mario-inspired game developed using SFML (Simple and Fast Multimedia Library) for C++.
 The game features custom graphics, audio effects for different collisions, and a main menu, while incorporating gameplay elements and mechanics similar to the classic Super Mario games.

+The project is still in development, and new features and improvements are being added.

 ## Features